The Ocean Of Storms: All About Blancpain x Swatch's Newest Watch

 As is the case with the rest of the Scuba Fifty collection, ‘The Ocean of Storms’ iteration will similarly be powered by Swatch’s proprietary SISTEM51 mechanical movement and come with a matching NATO canvas strap.

-Be prepared to battle for it in stores and online upon its release on January 11th 2024 for RM1,700.
+Be prepared to battle for it in stores and online upon its release on January 11th 2024 for SGD 570.
 Thankfully, as this is a non-limited release, you’ll still have your chance to nab it when stocks are replenished at a later date.

 The Best Watches We Spotted At The 2024 Golden Globe Awards